carlosperate/awesome-microbit/README.md

 - [micro:bit Gesture Recognizer](https://github.com/ttseng/microbit-ml) - An experimental gesture recognition tool using the micro:bit's accelerometer, built using ml5js, which is built on top of TensorFlow.js.

-## ♻️ Projects Using micro:bit as a Development Board
+## ♻️ Projects Using micro:bit as a Dev Board

+- [Radiobit, a BBC micro:Bit RF firmware](https://github.com/virtualabs/radiobit) - Radiobit is composed of a dedicated MicroPython-based firmware and a set of tools allowing security researchers to sniff, receive and send data over Nordic's ShockBurst protocol, Enhanced ShockBurst protocol, Bluetooth Smart Link Layer and sniff raw 2.4GHz GFSK demodulated data.
 - [BtleJack](https://github.com/virtualabs/btlejack) - Based on the micro:bit, it provides everything you need to sniff, jam and hijack Bluetooth Low Energy devices.